 ARPA-E tracks key early indicators that help illustrate how the advanced R&D funded by the Agency can potentially turn into commercial impact, including private-sector follow-on funding, new company formation, partnership with other government agencies, publications, inventions, and patents.
-ARPA-E recently announced that many of its project teams have continued to advance their technologies: 88 new companies have formed; 237 have partnered with another government agency; and 177 teams have together raised more than $4.9 billion in private-sector follow-on funding to continue to advance their technology toward the market.
-Moreover, ARPA-E projects have helped advance scientific understanding and technological innovation through 4,614 peer-reviewed journal articles and 716 patents issued by the U.S. Patent and Trademark Office.
+ARPA-E recently announced that many of its project teams have continued to advance their technologies: 92 new companies have formed; 242 licenses have been issued for ARPA-E tech; 242 have partnered with another government agency; and 181 teams have together raised more than $5.4 billion in private-sector follow-on funding to continue to advance their technology toward the market.
+Moreover, ARPA-E projects have helped advance scientific understanding and technological innovation through 4,871 peer-reviewed journal articles and 751 patents issued by the U.S. Patent and Trademark Office.
+After over a decade, ARPA-E is starting to count exits through public listings, mergers, and acquisitions.
+ARPA-E has 14 exits as of May 2021, with a total reported value of $3.9 billion at the time of the deals.
 These indicators demonstrate that ARPA-E’s approach to selecting, funding, and actively managing early-stage energy R&D continues to pay off, advancing the state of the art in energy science and engineering and defining new opportunities for commercialization of advanced energy technologies.

 As mandated by ARPA-E’s authorizing statute, the National Academy of Sciences completed in June 2017 a review of ARPA-E that provides an independent assessment of the impact of the agency over its first few years of operation.
 The report can be accessed on the NAS website here.